-Hale Family Research Center history
+History Of The Hale Family Research Center

-The Hale family’s transformative philanthropy has had a profound impact on pancreatic cancer research and care.
-Over the past decade, Dana-Farber Cancer Institute trustee Judy Hale, along with her children, Rob Jr. and Beth, and their spouses, Karen and Rich, as well as the Hales’ company, Granite Telecommunications, have made significant gifts to help relieve the burden of cancer.
-Their support honors the memory of Robert “Bob” T. Hale, Sr., who was treated at Dana-Farber for pancreatic cancer and was a generous philanthropist in his own right.
+The philanthropy of the Hale Family has had a profound impact on pancreatic cancer research and clinical care.
+Throughout the past decade, Dana-Farber Cancer Institute trustee Judy Hale – along with her children, Rob Jr. and Beth, and their spouses, Karen and Rich – as well as the family company, Granite Telecommunications, have made significant gifts to the institute.
+Their support honors the memory of Robert “Bob” T. Hale, Sr., who was treated at Dana-Farber for pancreatic cancer and who was a generous philanthropist in his own right.